hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine_packet_capture.html.markdown

 * `name` - (Required) The name to use for this Network Packet Capture.
 Changing this forces a new resource to be created.

-* `network_watcher_name` - (Required) The name of the Network Watcher.
-Changing this forces a new resource to be created.
+* `network_watcher_id` - (Required) The resource ID of the Network Watcher.

-* `resource_group_name` - (Required) The name of the resource group in which the Network Watcher exists.
 Changing this forces a new resource to be created.

 * `virtual_machine_id` - (Required) The resource ID of the target Virtual Machine to capture packets from.
 Changing this forces a new resource to be created.